-In S1 and S2 students will follow a Social Subjects course which will give them the opportunity to explore a variety of themes and topics.
+In S1 and S2 students will follow a Combined Social Subjects course which will give them the opportunity to explore a variety of themes and topics.
+From S3, students will choose their pathway from courses offered in:

 In S1 students have Social Subjects 2 periods per week and will study the following: